 Do you cover treatment for Parvo, Giardia, or Kennel Cough?

-Yes, if vaccinations are current and preventative measures have been taken.
+Yes, if all recommended or required vaccinations are current and preventative measures have been taken.

 Do you cover the costs of euthanasia?